oregoncoastrobotics/Robo-COG/10-Design_Documents/Design_Requirements.md

       -This requires 2 video or still cameras which equates to a double hit to bandwidth and processing.
 The cameras should be within budget, but I propose that the ripple effects to processing and network hardware be evaluated before approval for integration in the COG.

 ### Manipulation
+  + The ability to manipulate the environment (e.g. arms and hands, tools, weapons...)
+  + I propose that these would have no additional impact on the COG as they would share data bus communications with the propulsion systems and sensors with the navigation systems.

 ### Affordability
   + Reflecting on my personal finances and that I pursue robotics as a hobby I would set a goal price of $100.00 for a complete COG.
 This, of course, does not include development costs.

 ### Interactivity
+  + The ability to respond to inputs from the environment (e.g. vocal/gestured commands, radio control, response to moving objects, loud noises...)
+  + I propose that impacts to the COG be limited to sensors that share purpose with other core goals.

 ### Robustness
+  + Not that we would designing something that wasn't robust, this goal is focused more on making the COG "bullet proof" or at least "idiot proof".
+  + This being a stretch goal, and since the initial design of the COG isn't done, I propose this goal be shelved at least until a working COG prototype exists to evaluate.

 ### World Domination
+  + I'm tired after only writing this document.
+World domination sounds exhausting.